bast/tromso-paragliding.xyz/content/notes.md

 - Weight-shift away from cliff
 - As much weight-shift as possible
 - As little brake as you can get away with

+## U-turn vision (observations)

+- Back-fly position: hand through the brake-loop pinching about brake-loop - position is that I could put thumbs through carabiners
+- Accelerated full frontal can stall into back-fly/deep stall, if the hands are not completely up after collapse
+- Asymmetric 360 collapse leaning into the collapse goes rapidly into a SAT-like rotation